visualizingthefuture/data-viz-101/activities/visualize_two_quantities.md

 ## Tools/materials required

-* A way for individuals or groups to sketch out the options - either on paper or using some kind of collaborative sketching software, like [SketchTogether](https://sketchtogether.com/)
+* A way for individuals or groups to sketch out the options - either on paper or using some kind of collaborative sketching software, like [SketchTogether](https://sketchtogether.com/) or [Miro](https://miro.com/)